 How To Calculate Clearance

 Whatever is in the urine, assuming the kidneys do not make it and put it into the urine directly from its site of production, came from the blood.
 In particular it comes from the blood plasma, as the red blood cells are not carrying most molecules in a form fit to renal processing.
 Because of common practice, it is usually serum (what is leftover after clotting) we measure materials in.
 But in life it is blood plasma, so I will refer to it henceforth.

 We Need To State an Equation

 Perhaps the material was filtered by the renal glomeruli, perhaps the tubule cells transported it out of the plasma into the tubule fluid and thence it traveled to the urine, perhaps both.
 But if you know the plasma concentration and the rate at which the material is appearing in the urine, you can always calculate its urinary or external ‘Clearance‘:

 Urine removal rate = plasma concentration times ‘clearance’.

 If you cannot say it in words, you do not understand the idea.
 So what I just wrote is very important as proof of understanding.

-I call ‘i’ the name of something whose clearance we want to calculate.
-I have bolded equations and their terms in the text.
+Lets call ‘i’ the name of something whose clearance we want to calculate.
+Lets bold equations and their terms in the text.
 Lets re-state what I just said in words:

-Looked at another way, clearance is the relationship between the plasma concentration of i and its traffic through the body from plasma to urine.
+Looked at another way, clearance is the relationship between the traffic of i through the body (Ui x Vu) and its plasma concentration, Pi .

 Restrictions on Clearance